Overview of Environmental Systems Science

 - Knowledge of major concepts, theoretical principles, experimental findings, and areas of study related to Earth systems science, and comprehension of the interactions between natural Earth systems and human economic, political, and social systems.

 - An ability to employ critical thinking, quantitative and numerical analyses, and hypothesis-driven methods of scientific inquiry in the formulation of research questions, experimental design, application and use of laboratory and field instrumentation, and analysis and interpretation of data related to Earth systems.

 - Effective written and oral communication skills, especially the ability to transmit complex technical information.

 - An ability to work effectively individually and in teams in classroom, laboratory, and field settings.

-Sample plans of study for the Earth Systems Science degree may be found in the School of Natural Sciences website ns-advising.ucmerced.edu.
+Sample plans of study for the Environmental Systems Science degree may be found in the School of Natural Sciences website ns-advising.ucmerced.edu.